by Texas Homesteader

 After dealing with insomnia, inability to eat and two simultaneous expensive and painful cracked molars from unconsciously grinding my teeth at night due to my stress level, RancherMan sat me down for a heart-to-heart talk.
 Of course he was behind whatever decision I made, but he gently encouraged me to follow my heart.

 Although we were both concerned about what this kind of stress was doing to my health, I was very hesitant to give up what I had worked so hard for all those years.
-But now we lived at the ranch and I absolutely loved working with the cows, could I really quit my corporate job and actually do what I loved for a living?
+But now we lived at the homestead and I absolutely loved working with the cows.
+Could I really quit my corporate job and actually do what I loved for a living?